 The prosecution called Neill Franklin, my old police academy commander, co-author, and co-believer in ending the drug war.
 The prosecution paid Neill to testify as an expert witness regarding "rough rides."
 He didn't know much about them.
 What cop would?

-Franklin got busted for not knowing his 10-codes, which I find kind of funny.
+Franklin did get busted for not knowing his 10-codes, which I find kind of funny.
 Now 10-codes are city specific and Franklin, in his defense, was never a street cop in Baltimore and has competing 10-codes to account for.
-But he responsible for the department (E&T) that taught 10-codes and was brought in as an expert witness in "general orders, policies and procedures."
-Well, then you should know your local 10-codes.
+But he was responsible for the department (Education and Training) that taught 10-codes.
+Franklin was brought in as an expert witness in "general orders, policies and procedures."
+Well, in that case you should know your local 10-codes.
 I still know my 10 codes (admittedly, I'm a bit rusty on ones I probably never knew, like "request animal shelter.")